THOMASELOVE/432-classes-2025/class12/README.md

 4. Links related to the tableone package: <https://github.com/kaz-yos/tableone> which lists many complimentary packages for doing similar things
     - Introductory vignette is <https://cran.r-project.org/web/packages/tableone/vignettes/introduction.html>\
 5. Some data for today comes from [NHANES](https://www.cdc.gov/nchs/nhanes/index.html).
 [The `nhanesA` package](https://cran.r-project.org/web/packages/nhanesA/index.html) is working again, it seems.
+    - The .Rds files for nh1314 and nhanes_class12_data2 are available on our 432 data page, and also [here].

 ## Materials for the `bradley` example we'll discuss today